Creating a Human Rights Culture

 (4) give examples of SOCIAL ACTION STRATEGIES to implement human rights principles;

-(7) provide information concerning the AUTHOR’S WORKS, including primarily books, articles, and presentations;
+(6) provide information concerning the AUTHOR’S WORKS, including primarily books, articles, and presentations;

-violent actions to create a socially just world, constructed from the pillars of human rights.
-Whereas its audience might be primarily persons in the helping and health professions, particularly social work and public health, more specifically those in generalist, and “advanced” generalist practice, this website ought to prove useful for the “educated layperson,” from a variety of disciplines, backgrounds, and nationalities, though we are all world citizens.
+In brief, this website is to serve as a portal to knowledge and activities that ought to move people to direct non-violent social actions to create a socially just world, constructed from the pillars of human rights.
+Whereas its audience might be primarily persons in the helping and health professions, particularly social work and public health, more specifically those interested in a more or less generalist orientation in their practices, this website ought to prove useful for the “educated layperson,” from a variety of disciplines, backgrounds, and nationalities, though we are all world citizens.